nasa-nccs-hpda/pytorch-caney/requirements/README.md

 ## Architecture

 * The container is built on top of NGC NVIDIA PYTORCH containers.
-* This application is powered by PyTorch and PyTorch Lighning AI/ML backends.
+* This application is powered by PyTorch and PyTorch Lightning AI/ML backends.

 ## Instructions